Multiverse/Multiverse-Inventories/.github/ISSUE_TEMPLATE/request-a-feature.md

       You can search the issue tracker to see if your feature has already been requested at https://github.com/Multiverse/Multiverse-Inventories/issues.

-4. Ask yourself: "Does this belong in Multiverse-Core?"
+4. Ask yourself: "Does this belong in Multiverse-Inventories?"
       There are lots of features that we reject because most servers won't need or use them.
-If your feature is very specific or already exists in another plugin, it might not be a good fit for Multiverse-Core.
+If your feature is very specific or already exists in another plugin, it might not be a good fit for Multiverse-Inventories.

 5. Delete this line and all above lines before posting your issue!       -->